Intercept Pharma (ICPT) Received its Third Buy in a Row

-After RBC Capital and Wedbush gave Intercept Pharma (NASDAQ: ICPT) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Jay Olson maintained a Buy rating on Intercept Pharma today and set a price target of $124.00.
-The company’s shares closed last Monday at $90.44.
+After Needham and Oppenheimer gave Intercept Pharma (NASDAQ: ICPT) a Buy rating last month, the company received another Buy, this time from Wedbush.
+Analyst Liana Moussatos reiterated a Buy rating on Intercept Pharma today and set a price target of $257.00.
+The company’s shares closed last Thursday at $82.13.

-According to TipRanks.com, Olson has 0 stars on 0-5 stars ranking scale with an average return of -8.9% and a 38.0% success rate.
-Olson covers the Healthcare sector, focusing on stocks such as Madrigal Pharmaceuticals, ACADIA Pharmaceuticals, and Enanta Pharmaceuticals.
+According to TipRanks.com, Moussatos is a 3-star analyst with an average return of 0.5% and a 44.5% success rate.
+Moussatos covers the Healthcare sector, focusing on stocks such as Catabasis Pharmaceuticals, Global Blood Therapeutics, and Eiger Biopharmaceuticals.

-Intercept Pharma has an analyst consensus of Strong Buy, with a price target consensus of $148.77, a 68.4% upside from current levels.
-In a report issued on May 1, Wedbush also maintained a Buy rating on the stock with a $257.00 price target.
+Intercept Pharma has an analyst consensus of Moderate Buy, with a price target consensus of $147.54, which is a 75.6% upside from current levels.
+In a report issued on May 11, Needham also assigned a Buy rating to the stock with a $150.00 price target.

 See today’s analyst top recommended stocks >>